Fiach-Dubh/BITCOIN-YouTube/README.md

 3 Strike System:

-Many rules govern the channel that have not been written down formally.
-There are edge cases that can't be covered entirely.
-But generally, contributors should not be malicious or ignorant with their shilling or modification of channel content.
+Generally, contributors should not be malicious or ignorant with their shilling or modification of channel content.
 Bad actors who abuse their powers will be removed.
 Generally you'll receive a few warnings if you test the boundaries.
 Feedback will also be given generally, though not always.

 Deletion and Removal Policy:

-If you own or are the origional creator of the nay uploaded content on BITCOIN YouTube and you wish for it to be removed will gladly oblige your request to remove the video and/or delete it permenantly from our YouTube studio.
+If you own or are the origional creator of any uploaded content on BITCOIN YouTube and you wish for it to be removed, we will gladly oblige your request to remove the video and/or delete it permenantly from our YouTube studio.
 Your content, your rules.

 Copyright and/or Trademark Ownership:

 All rights of uploaded works to the BITCOIN YouTube channel are that of the contributors.
-We make no claims on the copyright or trademark ownership of contributions by contributors.
+We make no claims of ownership on the copyright or trademark of contributed content by contributors to this project.
 It's their content, they get to decide what happens to it.
-However, if they use another persons work or abuse their rights, the video in question may be removed.
+However, if they use another persons work or abuse another persons rights, the video in question may be removed.
 Unintentional copyright disputes will be genreally handled by the admin.

 Genreally, video's uploaded by the administrator are in the public domain under fair use.